amalgam8/amalgam8/cli/README.md

 Commands
 --------
+- a8ctl-beta service-list
+- a8ctl-beta route-list
+- a8ctl-beta action-list
 - a8ctl-beta rule-create
+- a8ctl-beta rule-update
 - a8ctl-beta rule-get
 - a8ctl-beta rule-delete
+- a8ctl-beta traffic-start
-- a8ctl-beta service-list
+- a8ctl-beta traffic-step
-- a8ctl-beta route-list
+- a8ctl-beta traffic-abort
-- a8ctl-beta action-list
+- a8ctl-beta recipe-run
 - a8ctl-beta info

 Examples